A view of Tallinn old town's rooftops

 Old Town

-Tallinn’s Old Town is a fairytale come to life, with its cobblestone streets, and medieaval towers.
-Explore hidden alleys and soak in the city’s rich history as you wander through one of Europe’s best-preserved medieaval centres.
+Tallinn’s Old Town is a fairytale come to life, with its cobblestone streets, and historic towers.
+Explore hidden alleys and soak in the city’s rich history as you wander through one of Europe’s best-preserved mediaeval centres.

 Summer day at Telliskivi Creative City in Tallinn